paulgrove/node-syslog-client/README.md

 ## client.close()

 The `close()` method closes the clients underlying TCP or UDP socket.
-This will result in the `close` event being emitted by the sessions underlying TCP or UDP socket which is passed through to the client, resulting in the client also emitting a `close` event.
+This will result in the `close` event being emitted by the clients underlying TCP or UDP socket which is passed through to the client, resulting in the client also emitting a `close` event.